Orion-AI-Lab/mesogeos/README.md

 ### Acknowledgements

-This work has received funding from the European Union’s Horizon 2020 research and innovation project DeepCube, under grant agreement number 101004188.
+This work has received funding from the European Union’s Horizon 2020 Research and Innovation Projects DeepCube and TREEADS, under Grant Agreement Numbers 101004188 and 101036926353 respectively